nodejs/node/doc/api/vm.md

 vm.runInThisContext(code)(require);
  ```

-*Note*: The `require()` in the above case shares the state with the context it
+The `require()` in the above case shares the state with the context it is
-is passed from.
+passed from.
 This may introduce risks when untrusted code is executed, e.g.
 altering objects in the context in unwanted ways.

 ## What does it mean to "contextify" an object?